tkamag/AWS-Data-DEA-C01-Course/Data_Analytics_Fundamentals.md

 **AWS: Data Lakes and Analytics**

 AWS provides a comprehensive portfolio of services that enable customers to build their data lakes in the cloud and analyze all their data with the broadest set of analytical approaches, including machine learning.

+> So now what we’ve got is ``Amazon S3`` that can host a data lake and ``Amazon Redshift`` that can host a data warehouse, but what if I need to query across both spaces?
+>
+> ``Amazon Redshift Spectrum`` **allows you to combine your data lake and data warehouse as if it were a single source of data**.
+No data movement, no crazy query logic, just clean queries of all your data.
+>
+### B.5 Amazon EMRFS

+``Amazon EMR`` provides an alternative to ``HDFS``: the ``EMR File System (EMRFS)``.
+EMRFS can help ensure that there is a persistent "source of truth" for HDFS data stored in Amazon S3.
+When implementing EMRFS, there is no need to copy data into the cluster before transforming and analyzing the data as with HDFS.
+EMRFS can catalog data within a data lake on Amazon S3.
+The time that is saved by eliminating the copy step can dramatically improve performance of the cluster.

+* ``Data warehouses`` provide storage for highly structured data sets that serve as the single source of truth for analytical queries.

+* ``Data lakes`` allow content of any form to be stored.
+This content may not be curated and serves all forms of querying.

+* ``OLTP databases`` serve as a structured store for new and frequently updated data.
+They may not perform well when analytical queries are run frequently.

+* ``Hadoop clusters`` provide extremely fast and reliable ingestion and processing of data.